 Getting on the road in Ireland is relatively straightforward.
-You will, of course, need a driver’s licence.
-The National Driver Licence Service is responsible for licencing drivers in Ireland.
-If you’ve got a vehicle, you’ll need to make sure that it’s taxed and insured.
-What’s involved?
+You will, of course, need a licence.
+The NDLS is responsible for issuing driving licences in the Republic of Ireland.
+If you’ve got a vehicle, you’ll need to make sure that it’s taxed and insured too.
 Do I need to get an Irish driver’s licence?
-EU & EEA Licences Drivers with an EU or EEA member state licence need never change to an Irish licence.
-If they wish to exchange their licence for an Irish one, they must do so within 10 years
+For EU & EEA licence holders Drivers with an EU or EEA member state licence need never change to an Irish licence.
+If they wish to exchange their licence for an Irish one, they need to do it within 10 years of their driver’s licence expiring.
+For other licence holders

 Dublin’s four local authorities provide a host of services to make the city and county a great place to live.
 Each authority provides the same essential services, simply catering to its own constituency.
 You can find out more about each authority by visiting their individual websites: